Unity-Technologies/facial-ar-remote/README.md

 ## About

 Facial AR Remote is a tool that allows you to capture blendshape animations directly from a compatible iOS device to the Unity Editor.
+Download the [Facial AR Remote Integration Project](https://github.com/Unity-Technologies/Facial-AR-Remote-Project) if you want a Unity project with all dependencies built in.

 ### Experimental Status